haacked/haacked.com/_posts/archived/2007-04-12-databinding-tips-nesting-eval-statements.aspx.markdown

 ---
 layout: post
-title: "Databinding Tips: Nesting Eval Statements"
+title: 'Databinding Tips: Nesting Eval Statements'
 date: 2007-04-12 -0800
 comments: true
 disqus_identifier: 18279
 categories: []
+redirect_from: "/archive/2007/04/11/databinding-tips-nesting-eval-statements.aspx/"
 ---

 Maybe this is obvious, but it wasn’t obvious to me.
 I’m binding some data in a repeater that has the following output based on two numeric columns in my database.
 It doesn’t matter why or what the data